alltheplaces/alltheplaces/README.md

 Windows users may need to follow some extra steps, please follow the [scrapy docs](https://docs.scrapy.org/en/latest/intro/install.html#windows) for up to date details.

+#### Codespaces

+To explore the project, or run a scraoer experimentally, use the Github Codespaces tooling to start up a premade docker container.

+#### Docker

+Clone and run the associated docker file to configure a full environment, optimised towards production use.

 #### Ubuntu

 These instructions were tested with Ubuntu 22.04.1 LTS on 2024-02-21.